ajandris/tic-tac-toe/README.md

 To deploy a project on GitHub Pages:

 1. Navigate to your project
-2. Select Settings on the top menu (1)
+2. Select *Settings* on the top menu (1)
-3. Select Pages on the left side menu (2)
+3. Select *Pages* on the left side menu (2)
 4. On the main page content:

     4.1.
-Select Deploy from Branch
+Select *Deploy from Branch*

     4.2.
-Select Branch.
-Usually, for small project it is main and directory /(root)
+Select *Branch*.
+Usually, for small project it is *main* and directory */(root)*

     4.3.
-Press Save button
+Press *Save* button

 Be patient, as the pages might take approximately a minute to populate.
 When they are ready, links in a box will appear at the top of the main content.

 When updating code, it might take seconds for changes to appear on the GitHub pages.

 ### Acknowledgements

+I sincerely thank my tutor, Rachel Furlong, for her patient guidance and unwavering patience in online sessions.
+Her expertise and encouragement have been instrumental in my coding journey.

+I am deeply grateful to my mentor, Martina Terlevic, for hers unwavering support and insightful critiques throughout my coding journey.
+Hers guidance has been invaluable.

 ### References
 _Word To MD_, online, https://word2md.com/.
 Last accessed 19/08/2024